Extremality in semidistributive lattices: The main results

 In this section we give, using the fundamental theorem of finite semidistributive lattices \cite{reading2021fundamental}, a counterexample to the following:

 \begin{question}[{\cite[Question 2.5.5]{Barnardthesis}}] Is an induced subcomplex of a canonical join complex still a canonical join complex? \end{question}

-As explained in \cref{sec:Background}, for us a canonical join complex is always one coming from a semidistributive lattice (not just a join-semidistributive lattice). \cref{questionbarnard} was asked in this context.

-The canonical join complex being the clique complex of its 1-skeleton, which is the canonical join graph, this question is equivalent to asking whether an induced subgraph of a join canonical graph is still such a graph.
+As explained in Section \ref{sec:Backgroundext}, for us a canonical join complex is always one coming from a semidistributive lattice (not just a join-semidistributive lattice).
+Question \ref{questionbarnard} was asked in this context.
+The canonical join complex being the clique complex of its 1-skeleton, which is the canonical join graph, this question is equivalent to asking whether an induced subgraph of a canonical join graph is still such a graph.
 Indeed, an induced subcomplex on vertices $X$ of a flag simplicial complex $\Delta$ is still flag, and its $1$-skeleton is the induced subgraph of the $1$-skeleton of $\Delta$ on vertices $X$.

 From now on in this section, all directed graphs and multigraphs are assumed to have a loop at every vertex, but they are not represented on the figures.
-An illustration of the following definitions is given in \cref{fig:counterexampleinducedCJC}.
+An illustration of the following definitions is given in Figure \ref{fig:counterexampleinducedCJC}.

 \begin{definition} Let $(G,\rightarrow)$ be a directed multigraph.
 We deduce from it another directed multigraph $G_{A}$ by replacing the arrows $\rightarrow$ with up to three kinds of arrows $\onto, \into, \twoheadrighthookarrow$, where some arrows $\rightarrow$ can remain.
 An arrow $x\rightarrow y$ is replaced by $x \into y$ if for every $z\in G$ such that $z\rightarrow x$, we have an arrow $z\rightarrow y$.
 An arrow $x\rightarrow y$ is replaced by $x \onto y$ if for every $z\in G$ such that $y\rightarrow z$, we have an arrow $x\rightarrow z$.
 If an arrow $x\rightarrow y$ can be replaced by both the arrows $\into$ and $\onto$, then we replace it by $x\twoheadrighthookarrow y$.
 We understand this latter arrow to be both an $\into \,$-arrow and an $\onto\,$-arrow. \end{definition}